24 Chill Informal Spanish Phrases from Spain to Whip Out at the Bar

 I hope you’ll use this as a starting point, and continue to develop your knowledge of Spanish as it’s actually spoken in Spain.

-Other sources can be message boards.
-A popular one in Spain is Meneame, which functions a bit like reddit.
+Another way you can develop your knowledge of informal Spanish is through message boards.
+A popular one in Spain is Menéame, which functions a bit like Reddit.

 So, get to it!
 And enjoy feeling like a true blue Spaniard next time you go out for tapas with your new friends!